 Ingredients Needed

-- butter – use good, real butter, and absolutely no substitutions here.
-It also needs to be room temperature, which means you need to plan ahead a little.
+- butter – Use quality butter.
+If you need to avoid dairy for dietary purposes, let me know if you’ve found success with a non-dairy substitute!
+It also needs to be room temperature, or slightly chilled, which means you need to plan ahead a little.
 Trying to soften it in the microwave will most likely result in uneven temperatures, and will affect the overall end result.

 - honey